-If we connect the positive terminal of a battery with the n-side of the diode and the negative terminal of the battery with p-side of the diode then the biasing will be called the Reverse Bias (RB).
-In Reverse bias, potential barrier increases, and majority carriers will experience more opposition to flow across the junction.
+If we connect the positive terminal of a battery with the n-side of the diode and the negative terminal of the battery with the p-side of the diode then the biasing will be called the Reverse Bias (RB).
+In Reverse bias, the potential barrier increases, and majority carriers will experience more opposition to flow across the junction.
 However, the minority carriers will get the required energies to cross the junction as the reverse bias of p-n junction acts like the forward bias of minority carriers.
 Thus, in Reverse Bias,

 - Width of the depletion layer increases.

 If V is the voltage across a p-n junction diode, then the expression for the current through the junction of the diode is, I = I0 [exp(eV/ηKT) – 1 ].

 Here, T is the temperature and η is the ideality factor of the diode.

 Diode Current in forward bias, I = I0 exp(eV/ηKT)

 The Diode current in reverse bias is I = – I0 which is very small.